Table of Contents

 It is one of the first countries in Africa to have successfully transformed from a dictatorship to a pluralistic political system.
 Today it is one of the most stable countries in Africa.

 When I said I will go with public transport to Porto Novo, the face of the receptionist when almost white!
-They offered me a driver for free to avoid me going with public transport!
+They offered me a driver for free to avoid me going on public transport!
 Crazy!
 And not that I have listened, I love public transport!

-For the time I have spent, places I have visited and distances I have travelled in this country, not even once I felt in danger.
+For the time I have spent, places I have visited and the distances I have travelled in this country, not even once I felt in danger.
 And I do travel as a solo woman.

 10. Slave Coast

 Benin was part of the Slave Coast during the colonial era and surely is not proud of this period of its history.
 Allada and Porto Novo played the main roles in the slave trade, while Ouidah was the main port of sending slaves to Brazil and the Caribbean.

 They do blame their own kings for this tragedy and even though Benin forbade trading its own men and women in the 16th century, it didn’t protect other tribes and nations.

-Benin people are highly respectful of the ‘slave history’ and maintain numerous museums and monuments for future populations.Slave Coast and its history is an important part of Benin idientity.
+Benin people are highly respectful of the ‘slave history’ and maintain numerous museums and monuments for future populations.Slave Coast and its history is an important part of Benin identity.
 Click To Tweet